DoraemonYu/MicroDBHelper-ExpansionPack/TransactionWrap.md

 ## Notes & Recommend
-This expansion pack was an wrap and finally call logics in *"MicroDBHelper.dll"* as well.
+This expansion pack was an wrapper and finally call logics in *"MicroDBHelper.dll"* as well.
 So just one thing to do is, make sure that assemblies of current AppDomain MUST at least one reference the *"MicroDBHelper.dll"*.

 Like the example above, *DataAccess Layer*  is part of the AppDomain and reference *"MicroDBHelper.dll"* , then other layers who use the wrap whitout reference *"MicroDBHelper.dll"* wolud still work properly.